Milly-Christopher-Allison-Joe/Blueberry-Game/README.md

 npm install
 ```

+Full list of dependencies if you need to manually install:

+@eslint, eslint, eslint-plugin-react-hooks, eslint-plugin-react-refresh, globals --Used for checking errors and enforcing style rules during development

+@vitejs/plugin-react-swc, vite --Frontend build tool

+bcrypt --Used to securely hash passwords

+dotenv --Lets you use .env files to store variables

+express --Web server framework for backend API

+jsonwebtoken, jwt-decode --Used to create and verity JWTs

+pg --PostgreSQL client for Node.js

+phaser --This is the game engine!

+react, react-dom, react-router-dom --Frontend library and navigation

 Then to start a local server to run the game for you it's a simple as:

 ```